saturncloud/saturn-api/docs/WorkspacesApi.md

 # **get_cluster_history**
 > ResourceClusters get_cluster_history(workspace_id)

+Get workspace cluster history

-Get clusters that a workspace has run on
+Get a list of clusters that the workspace has recently run on.

 ### Example